-What you'll need to export animals, products of animal origin and animal by-products in a no-deal Brexit
+What you'll need to export animals, products of animal origin and animal by-products from 1 January 2021

-If there is a no-deal Brexit, you will need to take certain steps if you want to export animals, products of animal origin and animal by-products.
+You will need to take certain steps if you want to export animals, products of animal origin and animal by-products from 1 January 2021.

 Exports to the EU from the UK